gvwilson/sensibleadventures/nardica/nardica.md

 ## Chapter 6

-The Marines arrived just as Iffy woke up, or perhaps it was their arrival that woke her.
+Iffy woke the next morning to the sound of the Marines arriving.
-Two squads of eight led the way, each in a full exoskeleton with a bulky pack on their back, followed by two squads of inductees straining under packs that were only slightly less heavy.
+Two squads of eight came first, each wearing a full exoskeleton and carrying a bulky pack.
+Two squads of inductees trudged behind them, straining under packs that were only slightly smaller.
+In between,
-Dr. Johel came with them on a little motorized scooter with Johnson Wales sitting awkwardly on the back.
+Dr. Johel rode a little motorized scooter with Johnson Wales sitting awkwardly on the back.

 "Because Rothera Core ran a few sims,"
-Dr. Johel explained testily to Uncle Jack as Wales dismounted.
+Dr. Johel explained testily to Uncle Jack as she and Wales dismounted.
 "A few billion, actually,
-and it says this is our best chance of success."
+and it calculated that this configuration gave us our best odds."
 She gestured at the sleek gray ship that had taken up station a few hundred meters away from the pier while Iffy slept.